 ANGELA SAURINE finds there are plenty of fun activities for little kids in the nation’s capital

 The National Arboretum was established following the devastating bushfires of 2003 which burnt a significant area of the ACT, including pine plantations.
 As well as honouring Walter Burley Griffin’s original plan for Canberra, which included an arboretum located on the west side of the lake, it symbolises the community’s process of healing and recovery from the upheaval and grief of the catastrophic fires.
-More than 44,000 rare and endangered trees have since been planted across a 250ha site, which was also used for concerts and other events in pre-COVID times.
+More than 44,000 rare and endangered trees have since been planted across a 250ha site, which was also used for concerts and other events.
 We head outside to check out the large grass amphitheatre, where kids are rolling down the hill and families are flying kites in the distance.
 Oliver begins to run down the hill gleefully, and I follow close behind, dreading the trek back up.
 Naturally, that’s the moment the heavens decide to open.
 Screams and laughter can be heard all around us as children and their parents scurry back up the slope to cover, Oliver and I included.
 It’s not often that I run alongside him, and his giggle is infectious.

 We weren’t meant to be here.
 Our big holiday this year was supposed to be a South Pacific cruise, where I imagined making sandcastles on white sand beaches, swimming in calm turquoise bays and being greeted by cultural performances at the islands we visited.
 But like all of us, I’d been forced to look closer to home for our winter getaway.
 With the border between NSW and the ACT open, Canberra has become a popular destination for families.
 I’d always associated the nation’s capital with primary school excursions, visiting Parliament House, the Australian War Memorial and, of course, Questacon – the National Science and Technology Centre, where the earthquake machine had always been a favourite, as it was for Oliver on our previous visit.